 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that project to our general C&D debris service—instead of our standard roofing container.
-This ensures your mixed materials are handled correctly at the local transfer station.
+When you mix shingle debris with framing or sheathing offcuts, the job changes—we route that container to our general C&D debris service instead.
+Pure asphalt tear-offs stay on our standard roofing line, keeping your project costs predictable and direct.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition